Product photography composition is about emphasising your subject to draw the viewer’s eyes towards it.

 4. Apply the Rule of Odds to Make Your Product Composition More Appealing

-The idea is that it is easy for a viewers’ mind to organise an even number of objects in a scene.
+The idea is that it is easy for a viewers’ mind to organize an even number of objects in a scene.
 Therefore, that scene feels boring.

 An odd number causes tension and interest.

 If you have only one product, you can place other items in the scene that strengthen the concept of the advertisement.
 For example, shaving foam would work well with a towel and a razor.